 Collagen type X is key to the formation of strong bones.
 It also is necessary for healthy cartilage structure.
 This is key to the healing of broken and fractured bones.

-Collagen Sources; Plant Based Collagen vs Animal Collagen
+Collagen Supporting Sources; Plant Based vs Animal Based

 Collagen Supporting Foods